-G-III designs, manufactures and markets women's and men's apparel at a wide range of retail sales prices.
+G-III designs, manufactures and markets women's and men's apparel at a wide range of retail price points.
 Our product offerings primarily include outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear.
-We also market footwear and accessories including luggage, women's handbags, small leather goods and cold weather accessories.
+We also market footwear and accessories including women's handbags, small leather goods, cold weather accessories and luggage.

 G-III's licensed apparel consists of both women's and men's products in a broad range of categories.
 See "Business - Licensing."
 Our strategy is to seek licenses that will enable us to offer a range of products targeting different price points and different distribution channels.
+We also offer a wide range of products under our own proprietary brands.